Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 Regardless of how the db context is configured, the library will need to know which entity types should be treated as multitenant.
 When the db context is initialized, a shadow property named `TenantId` is added to the data model for designated entity types.
 This property is used internally to filter all requests and commands.
 If there already is a defined string property named "TenantId" then Finbuckle.Multitenant will use the existing property.

-There are two ways to designate an entity type as multitenant: the `[MultiTenant]` data attribute and the fluent api entity type builder extension method `IsMultiTenant`.
-Entity types not designated via these methods are not isolated per-tenant and thus are visible to all tenants.
+There are two ways to designate an entity type as multitenant:

+1. the `[MultiTenant]` data attribute; and
+2. the fluent API entity type builder extension method `IsMultiTenant`.

+Entity types not designated via one of these methods are not isolated per-tenant and thus are visible to all tenants.

+### Using the [MultiTenant] attribute
-The `[MultiTenant]` attribute is recognized by `MultiTenantDbContext` derived db contexts and can be configured to do so for other contexts by calling the `SetupMultiTenant` extension method on `ModelBuilder` in `OnModelCreating` as described further below.
+The `[MultiTenant]` attribute is recognized by `MultiTenantDbContext`-derived db contexts and can be configured to do so for other db contexts by calling the `SetupMultiTenant` extension method on `ModelBuilder` in `OnModelCreating` as described further below.

 ```cs
 [MultiTenant]